-I won’t give you an X-Factor style sob story but… I grew up in the fashion wasteland that was 80s and 90s Aberystwyth.
-Peacocks was the largest women’s clothes shop, one independent store had all the crushed velvet smocks and sequined hats your heart desired (and my heart desired), and we bought our Dr. Martens at the budget hardware store and they were CHEAP.
+I won’t give you an X-Factor style sob story but… I grew up in the fashion wasteland that was the 80s and 90s Aberystwyth.
+Peacocks were the largest women’s clothes shop, one independent store had all the crushed velvet smocks and sequined hats your heart desired (and my heart desired), and we bought our Dr Martens at the budget hardware store and they were CHEAP.
 How do I know?
 Because it was the one trend my mum didn’t mind us latching onto.

 Several girls and their mothers would travel to Shrewsbury or Telford to buy fashion.
 I was lucky that my grandparents lived in the Rhondda which gave me access to the Valley Lines and a direct train into Cardiff every school holiday.
 On Boxing Day, while everyone on Queen Street was making a b-line for the sales I submerged myself in Topshop’s new season offerings.

 Clothes are important.
 I remember clothes.
 I can recall what I was wearing when I had my first ever kiss (and we’re back to the crushed velvet and Dr Martens); what I wore when I met my now-husband; what I had on, or didn’t have on at both my kids’ births; and what I was wearing when I was called in to see HR in the noughties on account of my inappropriate dress (the heels were too high and the dress much too short but I was a 26-year-old doing military fitness training four times a week and I looked fit AF).
 And the one thing all those outfits had in common?
 They included at least one Topshop item.